befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 For all guests, we are offering a shuttle to and from the reception venue.

-4:45 pm - Pickup at the TownPlace Suites.
+4:45 pm - Pickup at the TownePlace Suites.
 Please be ready by the front doors of the hotel lobby.

 5:00 pm - Pickup at the SpringHill Suites.
 Please note that the shuttle cannot pull